 published another column by me on September 4, 2008.
 I don't believe that Shakespeare actually has a cell phone, but I was grateful for the free publicity.
 Back Stage, in one of their many, many reorganizations, took down the page with my column on it, but I am slowly and painfully rebuilding it.

 |My essay "Where Is Love's Labor's Lost?" was published in the Journal of the Cerise Press (in Paris!--just like ULYSSES) on July 1, 2009.|

 |The second part of the essay, (titled, logically enough, "Where is Love's Labor's Won?") was published in the same journal on July 1, 2010. |

-|WHERE: The free classes will be taught at Shetler Studios, 244 W. 54th, on the 12th floor, room 1200.
-The regular 7-class course will also be taught at beautiful, air-conditioned Shetler, mostly in room 1201, apparently on July 11 and 13th in room 1210.
-Shetler posts the room.
+|WHERE: The free classes were taught at Shetler Studios, 244 W. 54th, on the 12th floor, room 1202.
+The regular 5-class course will be taught at my own palatial studio.
 But again, the schedule is here

 There is a curriculum for the class, and I will ask you whether you are willing to commit to the entire cycle.
 I occasionally have impromptu make-up classes for those who have irregular schedules.
 But you can't understand most of the rest of the class if you don't know what iambic pentameter is.
 Want a head start?
 See the discussion at Blank Verse.